soreasy/web_app_skeleton/README.md

 ### Release 6 : Sorting

-Now its time to make the links at the top of the page work.
+Now it's time to make the links at the top of the page work.

   * When a user clicks 'new', the page should display a list of posts sorted by creation date.
   * When a user clicks 'comments', the page should display a list of posts sorted by comment count.